mgalgs/top-o-the-mornin-mode/README.md

 ### Usage

-Fire up top-o-the-mornin:
+Fire up `top-o-the-mornin`:

     M-x top-o-the-mornin

-When in top-o-the-mornin mode the following keybindings are active:
+When in `top-o-the-mornin` mode the following keybindings are
+active:

     q - quit
     g - refresh